dumbx90/dumbx90.github.io/_posts/2020-16-09-Travel-HackTheBox-writeup.md

 ## Summary

 Travel  is a hard machine.
 Using ffuf I found the **.git** folder and downloaded with **git-dumper.py** .
-Read the source code of the applications I found a entry point, but I have to learn a lot to understanding what is this about.
+Read the source code of the applications I found a entry point, but I have to learn a lot to understanding what is about.
 The application use memcache with serialized objects in **Php**.
 After a lot of try and errors, I'm able to achieve a **RCE** that give me initial shell in the machine.
 Lookup for creds, I found one **LDAP HASH**, cracked and use this credentials to give a root access, because the user is the **LDAP Administrator** and I abuse this feature to get a root shell.